Law Firm Content Marketing Elements and Tools

 Pillar Pages

-It’s important to know that pillar pages are different from landing pages, and that you need both.
-While landing pages are designed to generate leads, pillar pages are designed to provide readers with information that doesn’t require them to get in touch any further.
-Landing pages are often clearly a way of promoting the services your firm offers and seeking more information from potential clients, while pillar pages are designed to provide potential clients with in-depth information on a topic without requiring any additional commitment.
-For example, a landing page might be a practice area page on divorce in your geographic area, and that page might provide a link to your “contact” form and a “call to action” to contact your firm for assistance.
+It's important to know that pillar pages are different from landing pages and that you need both.
+While landing pages are designed to generate leads, best-practice pillar pages provide readers with information that doesn't require them to get in touch any further.
+Landing pages often promote your firm's services and seek more information from potential clients.
+In contrast, pillar pages are designed to provide potential clients with in-depth information on a topic without requiring additional commitment.
+For example, a landing page might be a practice area page on divorce in your geographic area, and that page might provide a link to your “Contact Us" form and a "Call to Action" to contact your firm for assistance.
 Differently, a pillar page on divorce might provide the reader with information about how to file for divorce, what materials are necessary, and how the law applies to particular divorce matters.

 See a pillar page in action with our Guide to Law Firm Marketing.

-Downloadable content is anything your law firm creates that a reader can download.
+Downloadable or gated content is anything your law firm creates that a reader can download.
 It may be an ebook, or it may be something much shorter.
-Any downloadable content should provide information that your reader is seeking, and it should be designed to help the reader answer a question or query.
-Creating downloadable content for your law firm can allow you to see exactly who has clicked the “download” link and to determine how the reader found the downloadable piece.
-Indeed, using analytics to track downloadable content can provide you with necessary information about keywords that were commonly used to find the downloadable content, or when and where the link to the downloadable content has been shared on social media.
+Any gated content should provide the information your reader seeks and be designed to help the reader answer a question or query.
+Creating downloadable content for your law firm can allow you to see exactly who has clicked the "download" link and determine how the reader found the downloadable piece.
+Indeed, using analytics to track gated content can provide you with necessary information about keywords commonly used to find the gated content or when and where the link to the downloadable content has been shared on social media.

 Blog

-Your law firm should have a blog, and you should maintain it on a regular basis.
-Legal blogs can be incredibly useful for attracting potential clients and new employees, as well as for remaining in dialogue or conversation with other lawyers in your field.
-There are different types of law blogs you should consider, including evergreen blogs (those that remain relevant even as time passes), blogs about newsworthy stories and events, and legal analysis of recent case law in your field.
+Your law firm should have a blog, and you should maintain it regularly.
+Legal blogs can be incredibly useful for attracting potential clients and new employees and remaining in dialogue or conversation with other lawyers in your field.
+You should consider different types of law blogs, including evergreen blogs (which remain relevant even as time passes), blogs about newsworthy stories and events, and legal analyses of recent case law in your field.

 Editorial Calendar